St John Paul II Catholic College: Campus Features

-As a dual-campus layout, the school has its 'Schofields' Campus dedicated for Years 7-10, while the 'Nirimba' campus, located within the Nirimba Education Precinct is only focused on higher education, with Years 11 and 12 based here.
+As a dual-campus layout, the school has its 'Schofields' Campus dedicated for Years 7–10, while the 'Nirimba' campus, located within the Nirimba Education Precinct is only focused on higher education, with Years 11 and 12 based here.
 This location enables the school to provide students access to Western Sydney University resources and exclusive TAFE Nirimba courses.

 Schofields Campus contains a multipurpose hall/workshop, called the 'PWS' (Performance Work Shop) and a new (completed in 2015) building called the 'CLS' (Cooperative Learning Space).
 This is accompanied by dedicated Science, Technological and Applied Studies, Art and Music Blocks.
-It also contains 2 basketball courts, abled to be configured for various sports, ie Basketball, Netball, Volley ball, etc & 2 large playing fields.
+It also contains 2 basketball courts, configurable for various sports, i.e. Basketball, Netball, Volleyball, etc. & 2 large playing fields.
 One for Soccer/Footy and the other for AFL/Cricket.
 There is a pair of Cricket nets also on campus.
 There is also a large Library, Gathering area and Agriculture plot, which contains animals and plants, from Guinea Pigs, Chickens, Sheep and Goats.

 Nirimba Campus offers a quiet, learning zone for Year 11 and 12 to focus on their higher education and HSC.
 It contains industrial Kitchens and Wood work rooms, as well as State of the art technology within the Hall.
 Common facilities such as the Basketball courts, Hall, Gymnasium, Performance Work Shop, Library, Learning Hub are shared with Wyndham College.
 This campus contains several, professional style soccer/footy fields, basketball courts (including indoor gym and court), as well a large array of texts in the library.
 With dedicated Science and Music rooms, as well as access to university labs and resources such as the University Library and Pool (Now closed indefinitely).